schmalls/PowerShell-Docs/scripting/core-powershell/ise/The-ISEOptions-Object.md

 ###  <a name="xtc"></a> XmlTokenColors
   Supported in Windows PowerShell ISE 3.0 and later, and not present in earlier versions.

  Specifies a dictionary object that contains name/value pairs of token types and colors for XML content that is displayed in Windows PowerShell ISE.
 Token colors can be set for the following: Attribute, Command, CommandArgument, CommandParameter, Comment, GroupEnd, GroupStart, Keyword, LineContinuation, LoopLabel, Member, NewLine, Number, Operator, Position, StatementSeparator, String, Type, Unknown, Variable.
-Also see [RestoreDefaultXmlTokenColors()](#rdxtc).
+Also see [restoredefaultxmltokencolors()](#rdxtc).

 ```
 # Sets the color of XML element names to green.